NotKisoMomo/Fabrik/README.md

 ### Fabrik.latch

-A synchronization barrier.
-All threads awaiting a latch release simultaneously when it opens.
-New arrivals on an already-open latch pass through immediately until `reset()` is called.
+Holds all waiting threads until opened.
+All of them release at the same time.
+New arrivals on an already-open latch pass through immediately -- until `reset()` is called.

 ```lua
 local latch = Fabrik.latch.new()